dwrobel/flatcam/README.md

 13.09.2019

 - added control for simplification when loading a Gerber file in Preferences -> Gerber -> Gerber General -> Simplify
+- added some messages for the Edit -> Conversions -> Join methods() to make sure that there are at least 2 objects selected for join
+- added a grid layout in on_about()

 12.09.2019